paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 (2) develop recommendations for mitigating any concerns of the Commanders resulting from the assessment.

-**(c) Report Required.—**
+**(c) Reports Required.—**

-(1) The Commanders shall jointly submit to the Chairman of the Joint Chiefs of Staff, for submission to the Council on Oversight of the National Leadership Command, Control, and Communications System established under [section 171a of this title](./chapter-007-boards-councils-and-committees.md#section-171a), a report on the assessment required by subsection (a) that includes the following:
+(1) For each assessment conducted under subsection (a), the Commanders shall jointly submit to the Chairman of the Joint Chiefs of Staff, for submission to the Council on Oversight of the National Leadership Command, Control, and Communications System established under [section 171a of this title](./chapter-007-boards-councils-and-committees.md#section-171a), a report on the assessment that includes the following:

   (A) The recommendations developed under subsection (b)(2).